The Fanatec Ecosystem Explained: Buyers Guide 2023

 In this guide, I’ll run through all of Fanatec’s product ranges, along with each product individually.
 I’ll cover everything from product quality to price.
 I’ll also touch on compatibility, both with other Fanatec products and with current console platforms.

-But let’s kick off with looking at Fanatec’s product ranges, as there are three distinct categories that almost all Fanatec products fit into.
+But let’s kick off by looking at Fanatec’s product ranges, as there are three distinct categories that almost all Fanatec products fit into.

 The Fanatec CSL product lineup includes the most affordable products on offer.
-These are generally the products that new comers to sim racing should look at first.
-The CSL lineup includes products which are generally Fanatec’s cheapest.
-However the quality of product is generally already higher than a lot of other brands on the market.
+These are generally the products that newcomers to sim racing should look at first.
+The CSL lineup includes products that are generally Fanatec’s cheapest.
+However, the quality of the product is generally already higher than a lot of other brands on the market.

 Fanatec Podium products are designed for professional sim racers and hardcore sim racing enthusiasts.